jacktxst/blockgame/README.md

 - The world is limited in size, however the engine is capable of more already
 - There are no entities and no block behavior
 - All blocks must be fully solid cubes
-- All faces of a block have the same texture
-- There is no main menu

 ### Future Plans